 - An IT Operations operator

 - A DB, Exchange, SAP, or other subject matter expert who designs the monitoring scenarios for these enterprise applications

 - An IT Operations monitoring developer

-- · An IT Operations system administrator
+- An IT Operations system administrator

 - An IT Operations application administrator

-- As one of these users, you will be familiar with BSM and the fundamental concepts of enterprise monitoring and management.

-Chapter 2: Introduction to BSM Operations Management
+Chapter 2: Introduction to Operations Manager i

-Read this chapter for a high-level overview of BSM Operations Management, and how it enables you to improve the efficiency of your IT services and infrastructure.
+Read this chapter for a high-level overview of Operations Manager i, and how it enables you to improve the efficiency of your IT services and infrastructure.

-This chapter includes an architectural overview, shows how BSM Operations Management fits into an HP Business Service Management (BSM) solution, and describes the underlying concepts.
+This chapter includes an architectural overview, shows how Operations Manager i fits into an Business Service Management (BSM) solution, and describes the underlying concepts.